hwchen/manx-rs/README.md

 manx is a wscat clone.
 It's a simple interface to websocket servers.

-One of its features is that it saves the prompt, so that you can type commands even if you are receiving a flood of data.
+One of its features is that it saves the prompt, so that you can easily see the commands you're typing even if you are receiving a flood of data.

 For those learning Rust and async, manx shows how async websockets can interface with sync stdin and stdout loops.